cs-witch/social-media/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.3.

+v1.2 Added Edit function.
+Update posts on the server.

 v1.1 Connected Angular to server side.
 Connected app to Mongodb and Mongoose.
 Added: POST backend point.
 Routing between My Messages (saved posts) and New Posts.
 Fetch data from server.
 Map data responses.
 Deleting posts on frontend responds with deletions on back-end.